Travel Nurse Assignments: Live Like a Local – Anchorage, AK!

 Looking for your next gig?
 Search our available jobs here!

 Outdoor Activities Await

 Alaska has almost 60 million acres of unspoiled wilderness, and Anchorage is the perfect launching point for your outdoor adventures.
-Of the eight national parks within Alaska’s borders, Anchorage is in between two of the most popular: Denali and Kenai Fjords.
+Of the eight national parks within Alaska’s borders, Anchorage is between two of the most popular: Denali and Kenai Fjords.
 Denali is situated around Mt.
 Denali, the tallest mountain in North America, and boasts miles of hiking trails and endless wildlife viewing opportunities.
-Responsible off-trail hiking is encouraged, and it’s a great way to really immerse yourself in the Alaskan bush.
+Responsible off-trail hiking is encouraged, and it’s a great way to immerse yourself in the Alaskan bush.

 City of Anchorage

 Are you not feeling up for a hiking expedition?
 Or are you just looking to stay in the city?
 Don’t worry.
 There’s still plenty to do in Anchorage.
 For a good introduction to the city, start with a city tour, complete with Alaskan Smoked Salmon and Reindeer Sausage to taste!
 The Alaskan Wildlife Conservation Center is a nature preserve that allows visitors to see several of Alaska’s native animals.
 Learn about brown bears, wood bison, muskox, wolverines, and more as you walk along a 1.5-mile interpretive loop.

 Interested in traveling?
 Read more Live Like a Local guides here!